Terms & Conditions

 Should a student reach the end date of their bootcamp without completion, they will have to make arrangements to extend this end date or risk disenrollment when their support runs out.
 It is thus vital to stay ahead with progression and work with one’s mentor to ensure progression is where it needs to be to complete the bootcamp before or on time.

-With Pause requests, as a standard policy, we do not allow students to take a break or pause at any point throughout their bootcamp(s).
+With Pause requests, as a standard policy, we do not allow students to take a break/leave/holiday at any point throughout their bootcamp(s).
 However, we do understand that emergencies happen and that sometimes a student can be affected by special circumstances beyond control.
 A pause is therefore allowed under extenuating circumstances and the conditions listed our Pause Policy.

 It is worthwhile to note that even if a pause is requested, it might not be approved.
 It is up to the student to ensure that they plan accordingly should they not be able to pause their bootcamp.
 Also note, even if a pause request is approved, it does not mean that payment arrangements will also be placed on hold - these will go ahead as agreed upon at the start of the bootcamps.